sepehrkrz/FLDPLN_Python/README.md

 ## Translated Functions

 - **readbilheader.py:** Translated MATLAB function to extract header information from BIL files into Python.
+- - **scanbil.py:** Python script to scan an ERDAS or ESRI BIL file to extract minimum, maximum, and background values.
 ## Steps to Contribute

 1. Clone this repository to your computer: